beckitrue/AWS_mgmt/README.md

 Dependencies
 ------------
 AWS Lambda
+AWS IAM  (Role permissions.
+You'll need to be able to describe instances and tags and be able to terminate and stop instances)
 AWS CloudWatch (to trigger the Lambda functions on a schedule)

 Example
 ----------------